Yuddha Prasad Mishra: Biography

-Mishara was born on the month of Poush in 1964 BS at Somlingtar of Bhaktapur district.
+Mishra was born on the month of Poush in 1964 BS at Somlingtar of Bhaktapur district.
 His mother was Geeta Kumari and father was Rudra Prasad Mishra.
 His family was relatively rich because his family served for the Rana regime.

 His father died when he was one and half years old.
 Then after, he was brought in his maternal home.
 His mother started his schooling in home.
 Later, his maternal grandfather appointed a teacher for his primary education at home.
 After his primary education, Mishra joined Durbar High School where he studied Veda for a year.
 At that time graduating from grade 3, the system called ‘Teen Pass’ was required to get government jobs.
 He passed the exam and joined the job of Nausinda at Kumari Chowk for 9 years.
 After passing fourth grade (‘Char Paas’) he was given the recognition of fourteen pass due to his high performance.
 He worked as Bahidar (clerk) at the treasury of junior queen in Rana Prime Minister Bhim Shamsher palace up to 1990 BS.

 Mishra married Lok Kumari Devkota in 1986 BS and parented four sons and five daughters.
 But three of his daughters died.
 At the age of 20, Mishra's mother also died.